APPLICATION DEADLINES - Fall 2017

 Big Data and the resulting opportunities and challenges in business analytics, government analytics, healthcare etc. are considered to be a potential game changer for the US economy.
 Broad applications of Big Data are estimated to increase the annual gross domestic product of the United States by several hundred billion dollars per year by the year 2020.
 There is enormous need for talent to sustain this revolution in business and industry.
 It is estimated that by 2018 the US could face a shortage of about 150,000 people with deep analytical and data science skills, plus a shortage of ten times as many managers and analysts who are familiar with the data methodologies and applications.

-Since the Fall of 2015, the Graduate School of Arts and Sciences has been offering a Master of Science in Analytics with a concentration in Data Science, the MS-DS Program.
+Since the Fall of 2015, the Graduate School of Arts and Sciences has been offering a Master of Science in Analytics with a concentration in Data Science degree.
 Instruction is provided by the Department of Computer Science and the Department of Mathematics and Statistics.
-The curriculum is designed to provide students with a rigorous training in computational, mathematical and statistical methods for the analysis of big data, and prepare them for careers in data science and analytics.
+The Analytics program provides students with a rigorous training in computational, mathematical, and statistical methods to prepare them for careers in data science and analytics.

-Students in the Masters of Science in Analytics and Data Science (MS-DS) program will build a solid knowledge in data analytics fundamentals and then add skills in visualization, big data computing, and machine learning.
+Students in the M.S. in Analytics, concentration in Data Science program will build a solid knowledge in data analytics fundamentals and then add skills in visualization, big data computing, and machine learning.
 Important soft skills such as communication, teamwork, and problem solving techniques will be part of the training throughout.
 Individuals who complete the program will be able to pursue careers, especially in the Washington, D.C. area, in fields as diverse as homeland security, consumer marketing, finance, and government.
 The data science graduate program may also serve as a preparation for students who wish to enter a Ph.D. program in Applied Mathematics, Statistics, or Computer Science, or Economics.
 In addition, our instructional partnership with Lawrence Livermore National Laboratory further enhances the program.

 Who Should Apply